 - #FliptheScript on #NationalAdoptionMonth.
 (2014, November 1).
-Retrieved July 10, 2015, from http://www.thelostdaughters.com/2014/11/flipthescript-on-nationaladoptionmonth.html
+Retrieved from http://www.thelostdaughters.com/2014/11/flipthescript-on-nationaladoptionmonth.html

 - Barcella, L. (2014, November 13).
-Adoptees Like Me 'Flip the Script' on the Pro-Adoption Narrative.
+Adoptees like me 'Flip the Script' on the pro-adoption narrative.
 Retrieved from http://parenting.blogs.nytimes.com/2014/11/13/adoptees-like-me-flip-the-script-on-the-pro-adoption-narrative/?_r=1

-- Foster Care.
-(2013).
+- Foster care.
+(2016).
 Retrieved from http://www.childrensrights.org/newsroom/fact-sheets/foster-care

 - Luscombe, B. (2013, November 4).
-New adoption rules means more kids are left in orphanges.
+New adoption rules means more kids are left in orphanages.
 Retrieved from http://healthland.time.com/2013/11/04/the-dark-side-of-cleaning-up-international-adoptions-kids-are-left-in-orphanges-longer

 - Stone, D. (2014, May 12).
 U.S. Foster Care: A Flawed Solution That Leads To Long-Term Problems?
 Retrieved from http://www.stirjournal.com/2014/05/12/u-s-foster-care-a-flawed-solution-that-leads-to-more-long-term-problems